MannLabs/alphakraken/README.md

 Note: depending on your operating system and configuration, you might need to run this command with `sudo`.
 Please note also that this is only tested for MacOS and Linux.

 4. Setup SSH connection (see below).
-If you don't want to connect to the cluster, just create the "cluster-conn" with some dummy values.
+If you don't want to connect to the cluster, just create the connection of type "ssh" and name "cluster-conn" with some dummy values for host, username, and password.
-Make sure to set the Airflow variable `debug_no_cluster_ssh=True` (see below).
+In this case, make sure to set the Airflow variable `debug_no_cluster_ssh=True` (see below).

 #### Run the local version
 Start the docker containers providing an all-in-one solution with